CLI Client: tidal auction¶

 - the CLI client shows a review panel

-- the CLI client signs and broadcasts locally
+- the CLI client signs and sends locally

 - the CLI client reports the broadcast and receipt back to the API